The Past and Future of Borders

 Border Lines and Global Flows

 In the years since these events, time and time again we have seen the transnational nature of homeland security demonstrated in the context of threats to internal safety entirely apart from terrorism.
-These can be man-made as in the case of migrant surges into Europe and North America and the cartel-fueled fentanyl scourge in the United States, or entirely natural in origin in the manner of the earthquakes in Haiti or the 2010 floods in Pakistan; or they can be attributed to some combination of the two as in the pandemic challenges posed by Ebola, SARS and H1N1 diseases.
+These can be man-made as in the case of migrant surges into Europe and North America and the cartel-fueled fentanyl scourge in the United States, or entirely natural in origin in the manner of the earthquakes in Haiti or the 2010 floods in Pakistan; or they can be attributed to some combination of the two as in the pandemic challenges posed by Ebola, SARS, H1N1, and COVID-19 diseases.
 The causes and effects of these harmful events do not respect Westphalian borderlines.
 Nor are they controlled by nation-states.
 To the contrary, they increasingly are the product of non-state actors including transnational criminal and terror organizations, multinational corporations, as well as Mother Nature.
 For this reason, they often are referred to as "borderless" in nature.

 The starkest exemplar of a borderless world in the traditional sense is presented by the cyber sphere which also illustrates most extremely this notion of borders as encompassing flows.
 The domain of cyberspace may dispense altogether with the border as a line except to situate a point of transit and damage, or the arc of a censor's official reach.
 It seems likely that national borders may become increasingly irrelevant in defining lines in the cyber sphere, while flows prevail as analytical and regulatory concepts.